davibarreira/Vizagrams.jl/docs/src/tutorials/1_basics.md

 `Circle`.
 Note that this circle has a default radius of `1` and center `[0,0]`.
 By calling `draw(d)`, we turn the diagram `d` into an SVG file, which can then be rendered by the browser.
-Note that the `draw` also scales the drawing to fit an specific height.
+Note that the `draw` also scales the drawing to fit a specific height.
 In this case, the default height is 500.
 We can pass another height in order to get either a smaller or larger diagram, or we can use a `pad` to apply some padding to the output SVG.